P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

 \subsubsection{Finding optimal sparse input features of ReLU-NNs}

 Mixed-integer programming has been used for optimizing over trained neural networks (NNs) to quantify extreme outputs, compress networks, and solve verification problems \cite{anderson2020strong,botoeva2020efficient,serra2020lossless}.
-Such optimization problems are difficult due to a potentially weak continuous relaxation \cite{anderson2020strong}, and intermediate formulations between big-M and convex hull show promising results \cite{tsay2021partition}.
-This paper uses a similar framework, but for a different optimization task we call \textit{optimal sparse input features} (OSIF).
+We refer the reader to Huchette et al. \cite{huchette2023deep} for an overview of applications and methods.
+These optimization problems are difficult due to a potentially weak continuous relaxation \cite{anderson2020strong}, and intermediate formulations between big-M and convex hull show promising results \cite{tsay2021partition}.
+This paper uses a similar framework to identify \textit{optimal sparse input features} (OSIF)~\cite{zhao2023model}.
 The goal is to determine a sparse input that maximizes the prediction of a certain output.
-We consider NNs trained on the MNIST data set \cite{lecun2010mnist} to classify handwritten numbers.
-The goal is then maximize the probability of the input being classified as a specific number by coloring a limited number of input-image pixels, with the number of pixels limited by the $\ell_1$-norm.
-Figure~4 illustrates optimal sparse inputs features for a NN with varying $\ell_1$-norm.
+We consider NNs trained on the MNIST data set \cite{lecun2010mnist}.
+The goal is then to maximize the probability of the input being classified as a specific number by coloring a limited number of input-image pixels, with the number of pixels limited by the $\ell_1$-norm.
+Figure~\ref{fig:relaxations_independent_digit} illustrates optimal sparse input features for a NN with varying $\ell_1$-norm.

-The disjunction in the optimization problems arise from encoding the switching behavior of the ReLU nodes.
-Each ReLU node can be represented by a disjunction where $\boldsymbol{x}$ is the input vector, $b$ the bias, $\boldsymbol{w}$ contains the weights, and $y$ is the output of the node.
+The disjunction in the optimization problems arises from encoding the switching behavior of the ReLU nodes.
+For a NN with $L$ hidden layers the OSIF problem can be written as

+where $\boldsymbol{x}_0$ is the input vector and $\boldsymbol{x}_l$ denotes the outputs of layer $l$.
+Index $j$ is the classification category that we are maximizing the probability for, and $\kappa$ is a parameter limiting the coloring of input pixels.
+Sets $\mathcal{N}_l$ contain the indexes of the nodes in the $l$-th layer, and $\boldsymbol{w}_l^i$, $ b_l^i$ are the trained weights and biases.
 For more details of mixed-integer ReLU-NN encodings, see \cite{anderson2020strong,tsay2021partition}.